Achref-Oueslati/Smart-Connected-Pot/README.md

 Technologies:
 - **Microcontroller**: ESP32, ESP32CAM
 - **AI & Machine Learning**: FOMO algorithm (Edge Impulse), TensorFlow Lite
+- **Sensors**: DHT11 (temperature/humidity), soil moisture sensor, photoresistor (light sensor)
+- **Actuators**: Water pump, relay

 - **IoT Platform**: Blynk for real-time monitoring and notifications
 - **Programming**: C++, Python
 - **Tools**: Arduino IDE, Fritzing, Lucidchart

 ### How to Run:
+1. 1.
+Assemble all the necessary equipments ( sensors, actuators, wires ...)
-1. Install the necessary libraries (WiFi.h, Blynk, DHT).
+2. Install the necessary libraries (WiFi.h, Blynk, DHT).
-2. Flash the ESP32 and ESP32CAM using Arduino IDE.
+3. Flash the ESP32 and ESP32CAM using Arduino IDE.
-3. Set up the Blynk dashboard for real-time monitoring and alerts.
+4. Set up the Blynk dashboard for real-time monitoring and alerts.
-4. Use Edge Impulse to train the FOMO model and deploy it on the ESP32CAM for live object detection.
+5. Use Edge Impulse to train the FOMO model and deploy it on the ESP32CAM for live object detection.

 SCOpot shows how the **FOMO algorithm** can bring real-time object detection to resource-limited devices, making smart gardening possible on low-power, low-cost hardware like the ESP32CAM.